courselabs/kubernetes/labs/daemonsets/README.md

 The bad update in the last exercise tried to write a new HTML page for Nginx to serve, but changing the command in the app container isn't the way to do it.

-All Pods support [init containers]() which you can use for startup tasks.
+All Pods support [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) which you can use for startup tasks.
 An init container can share volumes with the app container, and it will run before the app container starts:

 - [daemonset-init-container.yaml](specs/nginx/update-good/daemonset-init-container.yaml) - uses an init container to write a new HTML page for the Nginx app container to serve

-___
-Init containers aren't just for DaemonSets, but this is a shorter lab so we can fit them in here :)
-___

 Deploy the new update: